- You can import spreadsheet data from Google Sheets into Funnel

 #N/A), you will need to resolve those before importing the data.
 You can write a formula that handles errors gracefully, such as using

-When importing date fields into Funnel, select the data type
+When importing date fields into Funnel, select the unit

 In order to successfully import dates, the cells need to be either: